Alba-NR/OpenGL_Java/README.md

 - Ambient Occlusion
 - Physically Based Rendering (PBR)

+---

 ## :camera: Some Screenshots!!
-So this is the fun part of this readme- it's time to see some screenshots of the images rendered!! :)
+So this is the fun part of this readme- it's time to see some screenshots of the images rendered!!
+These are the results, enjoy! :)

 *Simple scene with lighting and shadows too:* <br>
 <img src="screenshot_samples/2.jpg" alt="Simple scene: lighting & shadows too." width="45%">